 ~Rebecca M. Jones, PhD Associate Professor, Department of Chemistry and Biochemistry, STEM Accelerator, College of Science, George Mason University, firstname.lastname@example.org.
 Dr. Jones is committed to excellence in undergraduate chemical education.
 As a physical inorganic chemist, her research explored the electronic structures of transition metal complexes.
 As a chemical educator, she is developing and assessing innovative pedagogy for general chemistry.
 As a scholar, she seeks to understand the perspectives of students and faculty engaged in undergraduate research.
 She serves as the Secretary for the Mason chapter of Sigma Xi, a premier scientific research society and is an active member of the American Chemical Society, AAAS, and the Council on Undergraduate Research.

-~George C. Shields, PhD, Professor of Chemistry, Dean of the College of Arts and Sciences, Bucknell University, email@example.com.
-A national leader in undergraduate research, Shields has collaborated with over 100 undergraduates in meaningful projects in the fields of computational chemistry, structural biochemistry and science education.
+~George C. Shields, PhD, Vice President for Academic Affairs and Provost, Professor of Chemistry at Furman University A national leader in undergraduate research, Shields has collaborated with over 100 undergraduates in meaningful projects in the fields of computational chemistry, structural biochemistry and science education.
 His most current research involves using computational methods to gain insights into biochemistry and environmental chemistry.
 Since 1990, Shields has received more than $6 million in external research grants from many foundations and funding agencies, including the National Science Foundation and National Institutes of Health.
 He has published more than 80 scientific and six educational papers since 1983, including 52 scientific papers with 59 undergraduates working in his research group since 1991.
-View the group website at http://www.linux.bucknell.edu/shields/

 OSCAR, George Mason University, http://oscar.gmu.edu, accessed 9-11-14.